crescolincs/visitor-economy/content/_index.md

    - heading: Lincolnshire’s Visitor Economy Growth Drivers
      image: visitor-economy-4.jpg
      lead: >-
-           Multiple factors are driving the growth of Lincolnshire’s visitor economy, including major investments in attractions and infrastructure; strategic government funding and support; a diverse events programme; and the area’s thriving education and industrial sectors.
+           Multiple factors are driving Lincolnshire’s visitor economy growth, including large-scale investments, government funding, a diverse events programme; and the area’s thriving education and industrial sectors.
      body: >-
-           - Recent years have seen multi-million pound investments in Lincolnshire’s leading visitor attractions, with more than £50 million spent on Lincoln Cathedral, The International Bomber Command Centre, The North Sea Observatory, and Lincoln Castle alone.
+           - Recent years have seen multi-million pound investments in Lincolnshire’s visitor economy, with more than £50 million spent on four leading attractions alone.

-           - Key infrastructure investments include the England Coast Path in Lincolnshire.
-The completion of new sections, planned for 2023-24, is projected to boost visitor numbers - to walk, cycle or ride the trail - benefiting businesses across the visitor economy.
+           - Key infrastructure investments, including the England Coast Path in Lincolnshire, are projected to boost visitor numbers and benefit businesses across the sector.

-           - Lincolnshire has recently secured substantial new funding from the UK Government for projects that will boost the visitor economy, in areas including business capital investment, sustainable transport, heritage, urban regeneration and digital infrastructure.
+           - Lincolnshire has recently secured substantial new Government funding, for business investment, sustainable transport, heritage, urban regeneration and digital infrastructure.

            - Lincolnshire benefits from a diverse, year-round events programme, catering to a broad range of visitor demographics.

-           - The fast-growing University of Lincoln, and booming regional industries including low carbon energy, agrifood and defence, are further benefiting Lincolnshire’s visitor economy.
+           - The fast-growing University of Lincoln, and booming regional industries are further benefiting Lincolnshire’s visitor economy.

      ctatext: about Lincolnshire’s visitor economy growth drivers

    - heading: Lincolnshire’s Visitor Economy Strategy - Supporting Sector Growth
      image: visitor-economy-5.jpg
      lead: >-
-           Greater Lincolnshire’s regional, local government and tourism sector organisations are working as an integrated team to grow visitor numbers and create a profitable, low-risk environment for investing businesses.
+           Lincolnshire’s regional, local government and tourism sector organisations are working as an integrated team to grow visitor numbers and create a profitable, low-risk environment for investing businesses.
      body: >-
-           - **A Comprehensive Tourism Action Plan:** a five-year strategy for visitor economy growth, with a vision for developing Lincolnshire as a nationally and internationally important tourism destination, by supporting and developing local businesses and encouraging visitor spend.
+           - **A Comprehensive Tourism Action Plan:** with a vision to develop Lincolnshire as a nationally and internationally important tourism destination.

-           - **Strategic Themes:** to make Lincolnshire an exemplar of sustainable tourism; to extend the tourism season; to enhance the visitor offer for a wider range of audiences; to improve sector business productivity; and to improve local infrastructure.
+           - **Strategic Themes:** to exemplify sustainable tourism; extend the tourism season; enhance the visitor offer; improve business productivity; and improve local infrastructure.

-           - **Delivery Tools:** developing and delivering a comprehensive sector skills training programme; creating a coordinated, networked marketing offer; coordinating survey information to develop an area-wide customer insight programme; maximising partnership working; and improving support for local businesses.
+           - **Delivery Tools:** including a comprehensive sector skills programme; a coordinated, networked marketing offer; an area-wide customer insight programme; maximised partnership working; and improved support for local businesses.

            - **Focused Market Positioning:** aligning the area’s distinctive strengths with high-growth visitor segments and holiday types, and projected key trends.